mgifford/risky-weather/README.md

 ## Quick Highlights
 - **Bilingual UI:** English and French support with browser default detection and a language toggle.
-- **IP Geolocation & Fallbacks:** Displays your IP and uses `ipwho.is`/Nominatim/Open-Meteo fallbacks to resolve a city name when reverse geocoding is unavailable.
+- **IP Geolocation & Fallbacks:** Displays your IP and uses [IPWho.is]* / Nominatim / [Open-Meteo]* fallbacks to resolve a city name when reverse geocoding is unavailable.
 - **Model Comparison:** Side-by-side comparison of regional GEM vs ECMWF/GFS model outputs; GEM regional data is blended with GEM global for later days when needed.
 - **Uncertainty Indicators:** Visual warnings (⚠️ ⚡) highlight days when models disagree significantly on temperature (>5°C) or rain probability (>30%), teaching users when forecasts are less reliable.
 - **Probability Education:** Hover tooltips explain what "60% rain" actually means in practical frequency terms (e.g., "out of 10 similar forecasts, rain occurs 6 times").